slackhq/SlackTextViewController/README.md

 ###Dynamic Type

 Dynamic Type is enabled by default with the `keyboardPanningEnabled` property.
-You can always disable it if you'd like.
+You can always disable it if you'd like, but the text input bar would still adjust to best fit the font size of the text view.

 ![Dynamic-Type](Screenshots/screenshot_dynamic-type.png)